-Lenovo Smart Tab P10 full review
+Lenovo Smart Tab P10 with Alexa full review

 As Google and Amazon began to introduce smart displays to the market, pretty much the first question anyone asked was: why not just use a tablet?
 It seems that Lenovo at least has taken the criticism to heart, using CES 2019 to unveil the Smart Tab P10: an Android tablet that boasts Alexa support and is sold together with a speaker dock.